Panic Attack vs Heart Attack

 • Symptoms that worsen with exertion and don’t improve with rest.

-The Difference Between a Panic Attack and a Heart Attack
+Top 5 Key Differences Between Panic Attack & Heart Attack

 Why Panic Attacks and Heart Attacks Feel Similar